harishtanu007/AirTrafficController-Mend-Interview/README.md

 Install MySQL Server and configure it with a username and password. <br>
 Create a database("aircraft_db) in the server to store aircrafts.<br>
-Configure MySQL Server's port number, username,password and database name in the application.properties file.
+Configure MySQL Server's port number, username ,password and database name in the application.properties file of our backend Spring Boot application.